grifocx/flagship/docs/concerns.md

 - Test security features with screen readers
 - Maintain keyboard navigation through security interfaces

-## Contact and Escalation

-### Security Incident Response
-1. **Immediate Response:** Disable affected functionality
-2. **Assessment:** Determine scope and impact
-3. **Communication:** Notify stakeholders appropriately
-4. **Remediation:** Implement fixes and verify effectiveness
-5. **Post-Incident:** Review and improve security measures

-### Security Questions
-For questions about these security recommendations or to report security issues:
-- Review with development team before implementation
-- Test all changes in staging environment
-- Document all security-related changes
-- Maintain security change log

 ## Conclusion

-While the website has a solid security foundation with good headers and static site architecture, the critical issues around admin access and form processing need immediate attention.
-The static nature of the site significantly reduces the attack surface, but the identified issues could still pose risks to both the business and users.

-Priority should be given to securing or removing the admin functionality and implementing proper form processing.
-Once these critical issues are addressed, the medium and low priority items can be tackled systematically.
+The Haymarket Bicycles website now has a significantly improved security posture following the January 2025 security enhancements.
+All critical and high-priority security issues have been resolved through:

+- **Elimination of attack vectors** through removal of unsecured admin functionality
+- **Simplified architecture** that reduces complexity and potential vulnerabilities
+- **Clean codebase** that focuses on essential business functionality
+- **Maintained user experience** while significantly improving security

-Regular security reviews should be conducted, especially when adding new functionality or making significant changes to the codebase.
+The static site architecture provides inherent security benefits, and the recent improvements have eliminated the primary security concerns identified in the original audit.
+Regular security reviews should continue, especially when adding new functionality or making significant changes to the codebase.